jgacuca567/kenafrica/readme.md

 12. Watch Lynda Wordpress WooCommerce
 13. Add the MailChimp API for the ReadMe Key
 14. Convert Wordpress to iOS App and Android App
-15. Install Bootstrap JS in the functions page
+15. <del>Install Bootstrap JS in the functions page</del>
+16. Read WooCommerce Documentation